thierryc/svg2vectordrawable/README.md

 # SVG2VectorDrawable

-Node.js module and Command-line tools for convert SVG to Android vector drawable.
+Node.js module and command-line tools for convert SVG to Android vector drawable.

 ## Use in node.js